Skip to main content

 How to modify the questions on a Published Assessment

-Find out how to add, remove and edit questions from published past papers.
+Find out how to add, remove and edit questions and topics on past papers.

 Tobi Davis avatar